Welcome to #ExtremeLives

 Follow the conversation on Facebook and Twitter with the hashtag #ExtremeLives.

-Maria Ressa is TIME Magazine's Person of the Year 2018, recognised alongside murdered journalist Jamal Khashoggi, Reuters reporters Kyaw Soe Oo and Wa Lone, and The Capital Gazette, for reporting the truth in the face of adversity.
+Maria Ressa is recognised alongside murdered journalist Jamal Khashoggi, Reuters reporters Kyaw Soe Oo and Wa Lone, and The Capital Gazette, for reporting the truth in the face of adversity.
 She spoke exclusively with #ExtremeLives about the responsibility social media companies have to help tackle misinformation and extremism.
 Watch now

 For Ahmad El-Muhammady, who works with the Malaysian government to rehabilitate violent extremists, we need to try to understand the people behind terrorism.
 Read More